Diogenes: Depiction in art

 A damaged marble bas relief from the first century AD depicting Diogenes in a jar with a dog was discovered in 1726 during excavations at Monte Testaccio, near Rome.
 The fragment, part of a larger image of the legendary meeting between Diogenes and Alexander, was restored in the 18th century based on a medieval drawing, adding the figure of Alexander and a new head for Diogenes derived from a statue in the Villa Albani.

 Diogenes has long inspired Western art since the Renaissance.
 He is portrayed next to Aristotle in a fresco from 1475 by Davide Ghirlandaio.
 In Raphael's The School of Athens (1509–1511), Diogenes is depicted sprawled on the steps, his disheveled, weathered cloak covering only part of his body, utterly indifferent to the renowned philosophers gathered around him, especially Plato and Aristotle, who loom above him on the top step.

-Jean-Léon Gérôme's Diogènes (1860) portrays the philosopher seated at the mouth of his jar, adjusting his lamp while being observed by four dogs.
+Jean-Léon Gérôme's Diogènes (1860) depicts the philosopher seated at the mouth of his jar, adjusting his lamp while four dogs observed him.
 John William Waterhouse's Diogenes (1882) depicts him inside his jar, holding a scroll with a lamp nearby, as three elegant young women look on.

 In 2006, a statue by Turan Baş was erected in the modern Turkish city of Sinop.
 It features Diogenes standing on a barrel, holding a lamp, with a dog by his side.